zladovan/unity-world/README.md

 ## Features

- - terriain shape based on perlin noise
+ - terrain shape based on perlin noise
  - in editor configuration of terrain shape
  - endless area with asynchronous terrain chunks generation
  - dynamic level of detail